Real Bread Campaign

 Is sourdough better than ‘normal’ yeast?

-The Real Bread Campaign calls for more research to be done on the beneficial effects of sourdough.
+None of this has been proven beyond doubt and the Real Bread Campaign calls for more research to be done on the potentially beneficial effects of sourdough fermentation.

-Over many hours of slow fermentation, lactic acid bacteria (LAB) produce lactic and acetic acids (and other compounds) which research suggests perform a remarkable number of useful tasks, such as:
+Over many hours of slow fermentation, lactic acid bacteria (LAB) produce lactic and acetic acids (and other compounds) which research suggests might perform a remarkable number of useful tasks.

-The other thing to say is that sourdough enormously improves the flavour of bread, especially rye.
+Subjectively, sourdough fermentation improves the flavour, aroma and texture of bread, especially rye.
 Rye flour is naturally alkaline and has a pretty bland/pasty taste unless fermented with an acid dough.

 The effects of sourdough fermentation on Glycaemic Index (GI)